ag-informatics/ag-informatics-seminar/topic archive/2022-software-show-tell/README.md

 You will share your screen (or if it's a mobile app you're welcome to just take screenshots for us and stick them in miro/slides), and show us a 2 minute demo of how it's used.

-Instead of a topic analysis, this week, I ask you to provide **1 page** overview of the tool.
+This week, please each person should create provide **1-2 page** overview of the tool.
 You will submit this on Brightspace.
 Here's the questions I want you to answer:

 	1) About the Tool: What does it do?
 When was it built?
 Who built it and why?